 Victory is mine (and now yours)!

 I imagined it, made four attempts at developing the recipe, and with enough tweaking and adjusting, I have landed on a veggie-based, gluten-free, dairy-free cupcake that is downright cartwheel-worthy.
 You read the name correctly, there are beets and kale in these babies, but you would never know it aside from the pretty green flecks in the rich dark red cake.
-I worked diligently to keep ingredients as simple and “findable” as possible, and the taste rich and delicious for everyone from the finicky palettes to the herbivoracious.
+I worked diligently to keep ingredients as simple and “findable” as possible, and the taste rich and delicious for everyone.
 Make.
 These.
 ASAP.

 Before we get started, I have to share this rave review from my pal Tara’s daughter, Maddie—the picky eater in the fam (below).

 Tara and I had met for lunch and I brought her a cupcake to try.
 On the trip back from school, she gave a bite to Maddie and after Tara told her what it was made of “she still loved it!
 She was squeezing the bag like a zombie and asked ‘Mommy that was a good-for-me treat, right?’”
 That adorable little creature is practically eating the bag.
 Now that has to be one of the best reviews ever.